 - In the video game adaptation of Brave Merida starts out a regular bow like the ones she uses in the film and can eventually find several new (and larger bows) that fit the trope, the final one being not only taller than Merida but wider by two shoulder widths!
 May be justified as the bows are implied to be magical in nature compared to Merida's starting weapon.

-- The Trope Namer is the Dragonslayer Greatbow from Dark Souls, a bow so large that it towers the wielder, to the point it requires an Anchored Attack Stance to be used.
+- The Trope Namer is the Dragonslayer Greatbow from Dark Souls I, a bow so large that it towers the wielder, to the point it requires an Anchored Attack Stance to be used.
 Naturally, due to its immense size, it can fire lance-sized projectiles made for hunting dragons, and the Silver Knights are more than happy to knock you down from the roof of Anor Londo with their bows and arrows.
-Hawkeye Gough, the predecessors of the Silver Knights, has his own homemade bow that is heavier, bigger, and he uses it to shoot down Black Dragon Kalameet despite being blind himself.
+Hawkeye Gough, a predecessor of the Silver Knights, has his own homemade bow that is heavier, bigger, and he uses it to shoot down Black Dragon Kalameet despite being blind himself.

 - Dark Souls II has the Alonne Greatbow, a type of Greatbow brought by the Alonne Knights from the Far East to entertain the Old Iron King.
 Another one is the Possessed Armor Greatbow, carried by the Possessed Armors, who wield a bow and a sword at the same time.
 There's also the Twin-Headed Greatbow, which is somewhat harder to master since arrows are nocked and fired slightly higher that normally, it is also to date one of the heaviest Greatbows and also has one of the highest strength requirements overall.

-- Dark Souls III has the Millwood Knight Greatbow, which comes with a Weapon Skill that creates a shockwave when the arrows land onto the surface, knocking down anyone nearby.
+- The Millwood Knight Greatbow, which comes with a Weapon Skill that creates a shockwave when the arrows land onto the surface, knocking down anyone nearby.
 There's also a giant living at Undead Settlement, who shoots anyone next to the white branches all over the world.
 He's actually trying to help you, should you have the Young White Branch given by him in your inventory, he helps you to shoot down your enemies from a far distance.

-- In addition to the above, in Dark Souls III, one of the weapons that Aldrich, Devourer of Gods (through Dark Sun Gwyndolyn, whom the former has taken control of as the ladder is slowly eaten) uses against the Ashen One is the Darkmoon Longbow, a bow that can create a flurry of bows out of sorcery; the bow can be transposed by Ludleth of Courland and accessed in exchange for the Soul of Aldrich.
+- One of the weapons that Aldrich, Devourer of Gods (through Dark Sun Gwyndolyn, whom the former has taken control of as the latter is slowly eaten) uses against the Ashen One is the Darkmoon Longbow, a bow that can create a flurry of bows out of sorcery; the bow can be transposed by Ludleth of Courland and accessed in exchange for the Soul of Aldrich.

 - Etrian Odyssey 3 has the Arbalist class, who wield humongous crossbows almost as big as they are.

 - Almost every bow in Monster Hunter is taller than the hunters carrying it.
 Granted, the bows are made for slaying monsters as large as a house.
-Despite their size, they are treated as fast weapons.
+Despite their size, they are treated as fast, weak-hitting weapons.

 - Ishtar in Fate/Grand Order has the "Heavenly Boat Maanna", which is not only an airship but an enormous bow, composed of two crescent-shaped objects connected by rope that floats alongside her.